backpackcloud/sherlog-holmes/README.md

 mvn package
 ```

-After the process, you should see a file `sherlog-holmes-runner` inside the `target` folder.
+After the process, you should see a file `sherlog-holmes-runner.jar` inside the `target` folder.
+Just run it with your
+`java -jar` command and you're good to go.

 ## How it works